Network essentials for the cloud-first business.

-To fully realise the benefits of the cloud, you need a robust connectivity foundation; one that is agile, flexible, cost effective and easy to manage.
-So, if these things aren’t always associated with MPLS, how should you connect your data and applications?
+Yet to fully realise the benefits of the cloud, you need a robust connectivity foundation; one that is agile, flexible, cost effective and easy to manage.
+These things aren’t always typical of a traditional enterprise network, so how should you connect your data and applications?
 Enter SD-WAN.

-However, it’s key to remember that SD-WAN itself is not connectivity.
-The tendency is to compare SD-WAN vs private (MPLS), yet true comparisons should be made between SD-WAN vs VPN or private vs Internet.
+However, it’s crucial to remember that SD-WAN itself is not connectivity.
+The tendency is to compare SD-WAN vs private connectivity (MPLS), yet true comparisons should be drawn between SD-WAN vs VPN or private connectivity vs Internet.
 For example, SD-WAN will not help you fix poor connectivity.
 If your connectivity drops, it will be down to the carrier to resolve.
 SLAs and uptime are all governed by your connectivity provider.
 Not the SD-WAN vendor.

-As with all networking solutions, a security plan is critical.
-Traditional networks are often made up of multiple internet connections and firewalls which make networks harder to manage, as the security profile is expanded, increasing the attack vector for potential hackers.
-SD-WAN alleviates this challenge with enhanced security, such as Next Generation Firewall (NGFW) and Advanced Threat Protection (ATP).
+Of course, as with all networks, a solid security strategy is essential.
+Networks are often made up of multiple Internet connections and firewalls which makes them harder to manage, as the security profile is expanded, increasing the attack vector for potential hackers.
+SD-WAN alleviates this challenge with enhanced security such as Next Generation Firewall (NGFW) and Advanced Threat Protection (ATP).

-Popular in the US and countries with larger landmasses, SD-WAN was originally pitched as a way of reducing costs.
-However, in countries with smaller landmasses, like the UK, the difference between Internet and private (MPLS) connectivity is minimal.
-At the end of the day, all network providers purchase cables in the ground from the same group of suppliers and decide how to provision them – either as a private (MPLS) or public (Internet).
+Originally pitched as a way of reducing costs, SD-WAN is popular in the US and countries with larger landmasses.
+However, in countries with smaller landmasses, like the UK, the price difference between Internet and private (MPLS) connectivity is minimal.
+At the end of the day, all network providers purchase cables in the ground from the same group of suppliers and decide how to provision them – either as private (MPLS) or public (Internet).

-Due to these cost similarities, SD-WAN often results in overall cost increases due to additional investment required in on-site equipment and licensing.
+Because of these similarities, SD-WAN often results in an overall cost increase due to the additional investment required in on-site equipment and licensing.

-However, not all SD-WANs are the same.
-Network providers that have their own software-defined network (SDN) infrastructure can provide a managed SD-WAN as part of a managed service, removing the need, and associated costs, of additional on-site equipment or license subscriptions.
+However, the good news is that not all SD-WANs are the same.
+Network providers that have their own software-defined network (SDN) infrastructure can provide a managed SD-WAN as part of a managed service.
+This removes the need, and associated expense, of additional on-site equipment or license subscriptions.

 So, should you be considering SD-WAN?